iconfu/svg-inject/README.md

 * **Standard-conform**: The `onload` event handler on `<img>` elements has long been supported by all browsers and is officially part of the W3C specification since [HTML5.0](https://www.w3.org/TR/html50/webappapis.html#event-handler-attributes).

-If you do not want to use the `onload` attribute but prefer to inject SVGs directly from Javascript, you can do this, too.
-You can find more information [here](#how-to-use-svginject-directly-from-javascript).
+If you do not want to use the `onload` attribute but prefer to inject SVGs directly from Javascript, you can find more information [here](#how-to-use-svginject-directly-from-javascript).

 ## What are the limitations?

-SVGInject is intended to work in production environments but it has a few limitations:
+SVGInject is intended to work in production environments however it has a few limitations you should be aware of:

-* The image src must conform to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), which basically means the image origin must be were the website is running.
+* The image source must conform to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), which basically means the image origin must be were the website is running.
 This may be bypassed using the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 * Due to the same-origin policy SVGInject does not work when run from the local file system in many browsers (Chrome, Safari), yet in Firefox it works.
-* The SVGs are are injected as they are.
-Except for copying the element attributes no pre- or post-processing is done (for example to ensure uniqueness of ids).
-However, if required the provided hooks can be used to add custom processing.

 ## How are attributes handled?